 Day 1: 7 Sept.

-In 2021, the start of the seventh Iron Macho will be in João Pessoa, the capital of the state of Paraíba.
-On the very first day, a sporty 37-miles are covered before we set up our overnight accommodation in the quaint fishing village of Barra de Camaratuba.
+From João Pessoa, the capital of the state of Paraíba, the distance to the small but beautiful fishing village of Barra de Camaratuba is 40 miles.
+There we will set up our night’s lodging.
 The village is beautifully situated at the mouth of the Rio Camaratuba.
 Visually, the destination of our day’s stage could hardly be more different than the starting point near the big city.

 Day 2: 8 Sept.